MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 - First achievement NFTs minted (Mintbase, January 2020)
 - First website launched (February 2020)
 - First version of Interspace deployed (February 2020)
-- First presentation on a conference (ETHCC, March 2020)
+- First presentation at a conference (ETHCC, March 2020)
 - First to do a virtual conference in the Ethereum space (InterCon, March 2020)
 - Seed Market launched (April 2020)
 - First life affected (May 2020)